 Bitcoin is quickly transferred through online exchanges.
-Bitcoin exchanges charge fees for different transactions as does a coin dealer or refinery for selling gold.
+Bitcoin exchanges charge fees for different transactions, as does a coin dealer or refinery for selling gold.

 There is a limited supply of both bitcoin and gold.
 While the amount of gold available 190,040 tons is just an estimate, it’s proven there will never be more than 21 million bitcoins in existence.

 NASA is also finding asteroids filled with gold and other precious metals.
-Asteroid mining does show a potential threat to decrease the rarity of gold but it will be a very long time until that’s a possibility.
+Asteroid mining does show a potential threat to decrease the rarity of gold, but it will be a very long time until that’s a possibility.

 While gold is rare, Bitcoin is much rarer and heavily rewards early adopters.

 Gold is commonly used for jewelry, dentistry, electronics, and bullion.
-It’s tremendous durability and lustrous qualities have made it the king of precious metals.
+It’s tremendous durability, and lustrous qualities have made it the king of precious metals.

 Bitcoin is also known as the king of cryptocurrency due to its infrastructure and large user base.